-QIAGEN Digital Insights resources for SARS-CoV-2 and COVID-19 genomic surveillance, research and analysis
+QIAGEN Digital Insights resources for SARS-CoV-2 and COVID-19 research and analysis

-Two workflows are available for analyzing SARS-CoV-2 data.
-One workflow is customized for use with Ion AmpliSeq SARS-CoV-2 Research Panel data and the other is customized for use with QIAseq SARS-CoV-2 Primer Panel data.
-Both workflows can take one or multiple samples as input, which allows for analysis of either a single sample or comparison of multiple samples, based on a single workflow run.
+Three workflows are available for analyzing SARS-CoV-2 data.
+One workflow is a generic workflow for use with ARTIC V3 SARS-CoV-2 primers designs; another workflow is customized for use with QIAseq DIRECT SARS-CoV-2 Panel data or QIAseq SARS-CoV-2 Primer Panel data.
+The third workflow is customized for use with Ion AmpliSeq SARS-CoV-2 Research Panel data.
+These workflows use one or multiple samples as input, which allows for analysis of either a single sample or the comparison of multiple samples based on a single workflow run.

 A detailed description is found in the manual.